loudonadam/bonsai-chatbot/README.md

 - If you use a venv, make sure the shell says `(.venv)` in the prompt before running scripts.
 If not, run `.\.venv\Scripts\activate`.
 - Ensure `PYTHONPATH` is set for the session (`set PYTHONPATH=$PWD`) if you see `ModuleNotFoundError: No module named 'app'`.
 - Leave each window open to read any traceback or missing-file warnings.
+- The embedding model (`BAAI/bge-small-en-v1.5`) downloads automatically on first ingest; it is not needed for `llama-server.exe` startup.
+If you must stay offline, set `embedding.local_files_only: true` and point `embedding.model` to a local copy.

 ## Commands (manual, if you prefer)
 - Rebuild index: